-Cem Özdemir is National Chairman of the Bündnis 90/Die Grünen (German Green Party) and Member of the German Bundestag.
+Cem Özdemir was a National Chairman of the Bündnis 90/Die Grünen (German Green Party) and Member of the German Bundestag.

 Özdemir was born in Bad Urach, Germany, in 1965.
 His Turkish parents moved to Germany where they met after arriving in the country in the early 1960s as so-called guest workers.

 An educator by profession, Özdemir completed his university studies in social pedagogy in 1994 at the Reutlingen-based Evangelischen Fachhochschule für Sozialwesen (Evangelical Technical College).

 A member of the Green Party since 1981, Cem Özdemir was elected to the German parliament in 1994 and became its first-ever member of Turkish descent.
 He served two legislative terms and was Speaker on Home Affairs for the Green Parliamentary Group. Özdemir was a major advocate for the reform of Germany's citizenship law, which was enacted in 2000.

 In 2003, Özdemir served as Transatlantic Fellow at the German Marshall Fund of the United States in Washington and Brussels.
 During this time, he deepened his knowledge of the transatlantic relationship and studied the ways minority communities organize politically on both continents.